samuelroland/ctp/README.md

 ## How to extend or enhance
 I support the languages I need,
-Need to support another generator for another programming language ?
+Need to support another converter for another programming language ?
 Need to tweak the default style or enhance the post mix ?
 Here are a few hints on how you can do it.
 If you consider your changes useful, please open a PR here.

 **New language support**
-1. Find or create a new plantuml generator for this language.
+1. Find or create a new plantuml converter for this language.
 It needs to have a CLI associated to be called by `ctp`.
 1. Eventually fork it to adapt it to your own needs
 1. Create a new converter class that extends `Convertor`
 1. Use it in `CTP.main()` inside `convertors` variable